(rash′kīnd′) [William Rashkind, U.S. surgeon and pediatric cardiologist; d. 1986] Balloon atrial septostomy.

 PATIENT CARE: The basal rate of drug infusion in patient-controlled analgesia is often set at zero to ensure that all doses of pain medication are dictated by the patient's individual needs for pain control.
 High basal rates may occasionally result in narcotic overdose.
 Basal rates above zero are used under carefully controlled circumstances to facilitate rest or sleep.

 basal metabolic r.
 ABBR: BMR.
-The metabolic rate as measured 12 hr after eating, after a restful sleep, with no exercise ...
+The metabolic rate as measured 12 hr after eating, ...